Polarking3503/Polarking3503/README.md

 - Exploring backend development with Node.js and Laravel.

 ### 👯 Looking to Collaborate
-- Open to collaborating on web development projects, particularly those using React, Laravel, and AI technologies.
+- Open to collaborating on web development projects.
+I'm a full-stack developer experienced in React, Laravel, and more.

 ### 💬 Ask Me About
 - Frontend frameworks like React, Tailwind.